Installation and Setup

 Linux

-Run the executable file for System Modeler you received.
-This will start the System Modeler installation.
+Run the executable file you received for System Modeler.
+This will start the installation process of System Modeler.
 Follow the instructions in the prompts to complete the installation.

 C/C++ Compiler Settings